cdoorenweerd/PyCOIStats/README.md

 ### Computational demand

-The scripts compare all sequences in a pairwise fashion, so the computational time increases exponentially with more sequences.
+The modules with pairwise comparisons will have exponential increases in computational time increases with more sequences.
 However, it should be able to handle 5,000 sequences [12.5 million pairwise comparisons] in a couple of hours on most desktop machines, for larger datasets a computing cluster is advisable.
 I have not tested the limits of dataset sizes that can be handled, but 10,000 sequences [50 million pairwise comparisons] is probably pushing it.

-### Fasta input format
+### Alignment input format

-ALL SEQUENCES MUST BE PROPERLY ALIGNED
+SEQUENCES MUST BE PROPERLY ALIGNED.
+Alignments are imported with the biopython package, covering commonly used formats such as FASTA, NEXUS or PHYLIP.
+For a full list of supported formats see https://biopython.org/docs/dev/api/Bio.AlignIO.html.

-The scripts were created for COI sequence data but will work on any protein coding aligned mitochondrial DNA sequence dataset.
-The functions will work on nuclear DNA as well, but ambiguity codes there can mean a) uncertainty in the data or b) different alleles -- it makes more sense to count ambiguities as differences with nuDNA.
+The modules were created with haploid sequence data in mind but will run on any DNA sequence alignment.
+For diploid or polyploid sources however, ambiguity codes can mean a) uncertainty in the data or b) different alleles -- it makes more sense to count such ambiguities as differences.

 ### Species name recognition